Home > Cost of Attendance

 The cost of attendance (COA) is an estimate of what it costs the typical student to attend Texas A&M University.
 Don’t be startled by the sticker price of a college education.
 Your cost of attendance (COA) doesn’t just cover your college tuition; it takes into account your basic living expenses too.

 So think about this: it is going to cost you the same amount to live for the next few years whether you’re in college or not, and college graduates earn an average of $20,000 MORE a year than students who only complete high school.

 When comparing financial aid packages from other schools, make sure you are comparing the total cost of attending that school, not just the total financial aid awarded.
 It is important for you to budget and make wise decisions regarding how to utilize the financial aid funds you receive.
 Students are not allowed to receive aid that exceeds their cost of attendance.

-Tuition and Fees: The average cost of tuition and fees for a typical student based on enrolling for 30 hours per year.
-The actual costs that a student incurs will vary depending on the student’s degree or certificate program.
+- Tuition and Fees: The average cost of tuition and fees for a typical student based on enrolling for a certain number of hours per year.
+The actual costs that a student incurs will vary depending on the student’s degree and residency.

-Room and Board: A reasonable estimate of what it would cost to live in Bryan/College Station while attending school.
+- Housing and Meals: A reasonable estimate of what it would cost to live while attending school.
 Actual costs may vary by individual choices related to location and circumstances.
 Typically includes rent, food, snacks, household supplies and utilities.
-For additional information on off-campus living options, please visit the Student Life Off Campus Housing Search Resource.